jruizgit/rules/docs/rb/reference.md

 require "durable"

 Durable.statechart :expense do
-  # initial state 'input' with two triggers
+  # initial state :input with two triggers
   state :input do
-    # trigger to move to 'denied' given a condition
+    # trigger to move to :denied given a condition
     to :denied, when_all((m.subject == "approve") & (m.amount > 1000)) do
       # action executed before state change
       puts "denied amount #{m.amount}"